terrapkg/terra-scripts/README.md

 Now that we have hundreds of packages in Subatomic, and sometimes manual intervention is required to please the repology gods, I needed a way to batch-process packages to clean up the mess once in a while.

-These scripts are meant to be edited (at the moment) to fit the specific arguments.
-I might allow for custom settings in the future.

 Also note that these scripts are in Fish shell.
 Because I like using Fish.
 That's it.

 ## Usage